 It is therefore vital that workplace, health and safety and union learning reps are able to get time off to access accredited training and to develop transferable skills whilst networking with other ATL reps from around the UK.

 Legislation exists to enable representatives of recognised unions to carry out their role more effectively in schools and colleges.
 The relevant legislation differs depending on the rep's role.
-Further information can be found in the ACAS code of practice Time off for trade union duties and activities (via DirectGov website).

 In Northern Ireland, an equivalent code of practice from the Labour Relations Agency exists - this can also be downloaded from the link above.